exelban/stats/README.md

 - Danish (thanks to [casperes1996](https://github.com/casperes1996))
 - Catalan (thanks to [davidalonso](https://github.com/davidalonso))

-You can help by adding a new language or improve existing translation.
+You can help by adding a new language or improve the existing translation.

 ## License
 [MIT License](https://github.com/exelban/stats/blob/master/LICENSE)